eForms Logo

 Minnesota Lease Agreement Templates (7)

-A Minnesota rental agreement is created between a landlord of residential or commercial space and a prospective tenant that seeks to occupy it while paying rent.
+A Minnesota rental agreement is created between a landlord of residential or commercial space and a prospective tenant who seeks to occupy it while paying rent.
 Both parties will also negotiate other terms of the agreement, such as utilities, fees, deposits, and other responsibilities.
-The agreement becomes legally binding after being signed by all parties.

 Standard Residential Lease Agreement – Most popular type of residential lease.
 Fixed-term arrangement lasting for a one-year period.